 If you want warmer weather and a chance to combine the trip with a basking shark snorkelling tour, it has to be in the summer, and it is recommended to go first half of August if you want to increase your chances to see them.
 At that time of the year, you can enjoy the mild weather, but water will not be warmer than 12°C. Whatever the season, a dry suit is always recommended.

 If this itinerary made of shore dive sites is good enough for you, then you can dive these locations all year-long.
 Even if it sounds crazy, my favourite time of the year is in February/March; water is clear, road quieter and snow on the top of the mountains for fabulous pictures.
-Water will not be colder than 6°C, usually around 8°C. As the air can be chilly, the water might be warmer than the air, only in Scotland!
-Last February, on a beautiful Saturday morning, the outdoor temperature was -2°C, water at the surface was at 6°C and at a depth of 12m, water was at 8°C!
+Water will not be colder than 6°C, usually at 8°C. As the air can be chilly, the water might be warmer than the air, only in Scotland!
+Last February, on a beautiful Saturday morning, the outdoor temperature was -2°C, water at the surface was at 6°C, and at a depth of 12m, water was at 8°C!

 How about driving on the left in Scotland?

 If you are not from the UK or any of the countries driving on the left, this is something you need to consider but not to be worried about.
 For information, this itinerary cannot be done in another way than by driving/renting a car.
 I noticed many of my friends from Continental Europe were terribly worried about driving on the other side.
 As someone who was taught to drive on the right in France then learnt how to drive on the left in Ireland and Indonesia before driving daily for 2 years in Scotland, there is no big deal about it.
 Take your time, follow the car in front of you and you will quickly see that everything is just mirrored.
 For example, the way the lanes arrive at a roundabout makes it impossible to take it the wrong way.
 British roads are incredibly organised with an overload of road signs; you are “kindly” guided to do everything you need to do on the road.
-If you think it could help you, don’t hesitate to rent an automatic car, they are very popular in the UK.
+If you think it could help you, don’t hesitate to rent an automatic car, they are popular in the UK.
 Want to find a good deal on your rental car?
 Have a look at the website of the biggest independent rental car company in Scotland.

 I hope this itinerary will make you eager to explore Scotland and dive some of its most stunning locations.
 When I moved to Scotland, I wished I could have found such a summary, but I am happy to share the best tips from my two years of exploration trips in this beautiful part of the world that I can call one of my “homes” today.